civican/legisinfo/42-1/bills/C-91/bill_text.md

 establish measures to facilitate the provision of adequate, sustainable and long-term funding for the reclamation, revitalization, maintenance and strengthening of Indigenous languages;

-facilitate cooperation with provincial **and territor­ial** governments, Indigenous governments and other Indigenous governing bodies, Indigenous organizations and other entities in a manner consistent with the rights of Indigenous peoples and the powers and jurisdictions of Indigenous governing bodies and of the provinces **and territories**;
+facilitate cooperation with provincial and territor­ial governments, Indigenous governments and other Indigenous governing bodies, Indigenous organizations and other entities in a manner consistent with the rights of Indigenous peoples and the powers and jurisdictions of Indigenous governing bodies and of the provinces and territories;

 facilitate meaningful opportunities for In­digenous governments and other Indigenous governing bodies and Indigenous organizations to collaborate in policy development related to the implementation of this Act;

 respond to the Truth and Reconciliation Commission of Canada's Calls to Action numbers 13 to 15; and

-**contribute to the implementation** of the United Nations Declaration on the Rights of Indigenous Peoples as it relates to Indigenous languages.
+contribute to the implementation of the United Nations Declaration on the Rights of Indigenous Peoples as it relates to Indigenous languages.

 ## Rights Related to Indigenous Languages